-- Small scale new development will support local services and maintain viability. - The development is sympathetic and will blend in with the village. - The mix and variety of housing proposed at The Paddocks. - Limited impact on neighbouring properties. - Support for local school, businesses and sports teams. - Outline planning permission has been previously granted. - The site is self-contained and development will not impact on the layout of the village. - The development provides opportunity for smaller local builders. - Moses Drain considered to be a natural boundary. - The development would help balance the village layout with most recent new housing being adjoining the A163. - The development would contribute to the Council's 5 year housing land supply within a Designated Service Village. - Support for an eco-house given the associated environmental benefits. - Open space and the wildlife tower are to be retained on the site.
+- Small scale new development will support local services and maintain viability. - The development is sympathetic and will blend in with the village. - The mix and variety of housing proposed. - Limited impact on neighbouring properties. - Support for local school, businesses and sports teams. - Outline planning permission has been previously granted. - The site is self-contained and development will not impact on the layout of the village. - The development provides opportunity for smaller local builders. - Moses Drain considered to be a natural boundary.

+- The development would help balance the village layout with most recent new housing being adjoining the A163. - The development would contribute to the Council's 5 year housing land supply within a Designated Service Village.